 How much does a notary bond cost in New Mexico?

-SuretyBonds.com instantly issues New Mexico notary bonds for just $50 for four years of coverage!
-Errors and omissions Insurance is also available for additional premium.
-Simply click Buy Now to visit our secure payment portal and purchase your bond online today.
+SuretyBonds.com instantly issues New Mexico notary bonds for just $50 for four years of coverage.
+Errors and omissions insurance is also available for additional premium.
+Simply click Buy Now to visit our secure bond checkout and purchase your bond online today.
 It only takes a few minutes to be on your way to being bonded as a notary in New Mexico.

 Why do I need this bond?